mym-br/gama_tts/README.md

 OS support
 ----------

-Linux+GNU (the software may work on other OSes with POSIX).
+Linux+GNU (the software may work on other operating systems).

 External code
 -------------